Warcraft: The Sunwell Trilogy

-Warcraft: The Sunwell Trilogy is a collection of three volumes of OEL manga, written by Richard Knaak, illustrated by Kim Jae-hwan, and published by Tokyopop.
+Warcraft: The Sunwell Trilogy is a three-volume original English-language manga written by Richard Knaak, illustrated by Kim Jae-hwan, and published by Tokyopop.
 The series is based on Blizzard Entertainment's Warcraft universe and follows the adventures of Kalec, a blue dragon who takes the form of a human to investigate a mysterious power, and Anveena, a beautiful young maiden with an enchanting secret.

 Story

 The series opens with the history of World of Warcraft.
 A short introduction into the shaping of the universe up to the events leading to the rise of Arthas as the Lich King.

 Dragon Hunt

 During the unsteady stalemate between the living and the undead, a young blue dragon flies over what remains of southern Lordaeron.
 Kalecgos, the blue dragon, is shot down by Harkyn Grymstone, a dragon hunter driven by hatred towards the dragon who killed his family.
 Before Harkyn and his party find the wounded dragon, Kalec transforms into a human and is saved by Anveena, a young maiden who saw the event.

 But the hunter's tracking skills and magical items easily led them to the farm of Anveena's parents.
 Kalec and Anveena try to escape through a tunnel but are spotted by one of Harkyn's henchmen.
 Kalec returns to his true form and takes to the skies in an attempt to flee together with Anveena, but he is hit again and crashes into a lake.
 The hunter pursues the dragon, but the magical artefact steers them north instead of towards the lake.

 Anveena finds Kalec again on the shore in human form.
 After resting they return to Anveena's home.
 When they see smoke coming from the house they rush over to help but find they are much too late.
 They suddenly find themselves under attack by undead abominations and ghouls led by Dar'khan, and elven mage and undead commander.
 Dar'khan surprises them and binds their magics with special neck collars.

 Dar'khan tells of his betrayal of his fellow High Elves and his search for the Sunwell.
 Before Dar'khan can harm them, Kalec and Anveena are saved by Tyrygosa, another blue dragon.
 Tyri had come to protect her future mate.